 This tale could be out of 101 Dalmatians but it’s a Peter Pan one: J.M.
 Barrie met the Llewelyn Davies family in Kensington Gardens whilst he was walking his St Bernard dog, Porthos.
-They became lifelong friends, Barrie eventually adopting all their children when the couple passed away.
+They became lifelong friends, and Barrie would go on to adopt the Davies children when the couple passed away.
 George Llewelyn Davies, later killed in action in 1915, was one of the children who inspired Barrie to create the boy who would never grow up.
 Check out 31 Kensington Park Gardens, the house where the Darlings lived, but remember to take some fairy dust with you.

 And if you want to see what a pirate’s life was like, head over to the Golden Hinde on Bankside where you can visit the replica of Sir Francis Drake’s ship.
 Costumed guides will re-enact 16th century seafaring life, and if you’re feeling adventurous, you could join Drake and his crew for a sleepover on-board.

 In 1934, Mary Poppins came in with the east wind, floating into London’s 17 Cherry Tree Lane with a carpet bag and parrot-headed brolly.
 Her maker, Pamela Lyndon Travers, lived at 50 Smith Street in Chelsea, the inspiration for 17 Cherry Tree Lane in her series of novels, Mary Poppins.
 Fun fact: Mary Shepard, the illustrator of the Mary Poppins books, was the daughter of Ernest Shepherd, illustrator of Winnie the Pooh.